CookieOtt/PeggleEdit/docs/Pegs.md

-In PeggleEdit, pegs can be round or rectangular ([bricks](bricks.md)).
+In PeggleEdit, pegs can be round or rectangular ([bricks](Bricks.md)).
 They can be defined as normal (blue) or objective (orange).
 When playing the game Peggle will, at random, change two blue pegs to green (powerup) and one to purple (bonus).

 ## Peg Info ##
-Pegs are [circles](Circle.md) objects with additional information which defines the circle as a peg.
+Pegs are [circles](Circles.md) with additional information which defines the circle as a peg.
 This information is stored in a small set of properties called PegInfo.

 You can place pegs by using the Peg tool found on the tools tab of the ribbon at the top of the main window.